allegheny-college-cmpsc-404-spring-2024/course-materials/README.md

 ###### Writer

-Writers manage external communication between the team and the chosen project.
-In addition, a student serving as a writer for a given Cycle maintains the overall repository for the duration of a given Cycle.
+Writers manage external communication between the team and the client.
+In addition, a student serving as a writer for a given Module maintains the overall repository for the duration of a given Module.
 This role includes, but is not limited to:

-* Corresponding with the chosen project’s community via the appropriate issue-tracking system
+* Corresponding with the client using GitHub's issue tracking system
-* Documenting overall progress for the team–Compiling and submitting the Cycle’s final technical report
+* Documenting overall progress for the team–Compiling and submitting the Module’s final technical report using a GitHub Wiki
-* Creating documentation supporting the release of a “pull request” (this may mean README files or other community-standard documentation)
+* Creating, maintaining, and organizing project documentation describing features, APIs, or other relevant information
+* Developing diagrams or other technical aids to communicate technical complexities and/or interactions

 Each Module will be concluded by submission of a Final Technical Report (FTR) which will require input from all team members.
 It will be distributed through and should be turned in via GitHub.